mtaqi04/SOFE3200-TASK-SCHDULER/README.md

 ## 📘 Overview

-The **Task Scheduling & Workflow System (TSWF)** is a **Bash-based automation framework** designed to schedule, execute, and manage recurring or dependent tasks in a Linux environment.
+The **Task Scheduling & Workflow System (TSWF)** is a modular Bash-based automation framework that schedules recurring tasks, executes multi-step workflows, handles failures, provides email notifications, and integrates with `cron`.

+The system is fully extensible, portable, and built using core UNIX/Linux principles such as process control, shell scripting, file-based state tracking, error handling, and logging.

 The system enables users to:
 - Define and register scheduled tasks.